bhklab/med-imagetools/docs/usage/nnunet_pipeline.md

 - **Single-channel label image**
 - Each voxel contains an integer label corresponding to a single region.
-- **Overlaps allowed**, but only one region can be selected per voxel in downstream pipelines due to the `argmax` operation.
+- **Overlapping regions are allowed** in the input, but only one label is assigned per voxel in the output.
+- When overlaps occur, the label from the **last matching region (highest index)** is assigned, and earlier labels are overwritten.
+- User can decide the order when passing in ROI map.
-- **Lossy** if ROIs overlap, since overlap information is collapsed during training.
+- **Lossy** if regions overlap, since only one region label is retained per voxel and all others are discarded.

 ---